microsoft/ContosoTraders/demo-scripts/cloud-native-app-architecture/technical-walkthrough.md

    - **FRONTEND**: Frontend is basically a ReactJS application hosted in Azure App service which works with backend(microservices) in a synchronized manner to get data.

-   - **MICROSERVICES (3)**: There are 3 components of the application which are containerized that is, Shopping cart, products + carts, and Image search.**Shopping cart** is hosted in Azure container instance which pulls the image from container instance. **Products + carts** is hosted in Azure Kubernetes cluster which is deployed by pulling the image from container instance. **Image search** is hosted in conatinerzied App service.
+   - **MICROSERVICES**: There are 3 components of the application which are containerized that is, Shopping cart, products + carts, and Image search.**Shopping cart** is hosted in Azure container instance which pulls the image from container instance. **Products + carts** is hosted in Azure Kubernetes cluster which is deployed by pulling the image from container instance. **Image search** is hosted in conatinerzied App service.

    - **GATEWAY & IAM**: All the resources, identities communicate using Azure APIs to provide seamless experience inorder to keep up the website up and running.
 Azure Key vault is used to store all the sensitive keys and secrets, access policies are created which is assigned to resources and identities which uses the stored keys and secrets as needed.